lingyzhu0101/DualVisionCodec/README.md

 # DualVisionCodec

-⭐ If StableCodec is helpful to you, please star this repo.
+⭐ If DualVisionCodec is helpful to you, please star this repo.
 Thanks! 🤗